 I have named this blog “Bread and Onions” for several reasons.
 The title of course in part pays tribute to the reason I live in Spain: my marriage to a Spaniard.

-Beyond the marriage context, I also see this expression as a metaphor for the ups and downs of our daily lives.
+Beyond the marriage context, I also see this expression as a metaphor for the ups and downs of daily life.
 No matter where we call home, life will always have its sweet bread and its bitter onions, its experiences to savor and to overcome together with family and friends.